FraunhoferIVI/helyOS-demo-logistics-center/README.md

-# AutoTruck - Yard Automation Demonstration.
+# AutoTruck - Yard Automation Demonstration

-The AutoTruck was a project that aimed the automation of logistic centers.
+The [AutoTruck project](https://www.ivi.fraunhofer.de/en/research-fields/autonomous-systems/autotruck.html) aimed for the automation of trucks in logistic centers.

 Its implementation was accomplished through the use of the [helyOS framework](https://helyos-manual.readthedocs.io/en/latest/) and the TruckTrix&reg; path planner.<br>